waku-org/specs/informational/req-res-reliability.md

 More details about discovery can be found at [WAKU2 Discovery domain](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/10/waku2.md#discovery-domain) or [RELAY-SHARDING Discovery](https://github.com/waku-org/specs/blob/master/standards/core/relay-sharding.md#discovery).

 Examples of filtering:
-- When [Circuit V2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md) multiaddresses discovered by a light node - it might avoid connecting such service nodes and wait for service nodes that can be connected directly;
+- When [Circuit V2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md) multi-addresses discovered by a light node - it might avoid connecting such service nodes and wait for service nodes that can be connected directly;
 - When light node discovers service nodes that implement needed Waku protocols - it should prioritize those that implement most recent version of protocol;
 - Light node must connect only to those service nodes that participate in needed shard;